benjymous/annotations/sandman/sandman.42.md

 - #### Panel 4

-  The female servitor may be another person pulled in from the Dreaming, as in _Season of Mists_, or she may be the Fashion Thing.

-  This latter is suggested by the eyepatch (as seen on the other eye in [2:15](sandman.02.md#page-14-15).1).
+  > [audible] The female servitor with an eyepatch here is described in the Audible version as _"A bare breasted Egyptian Queen with an eyepatch"_, so it isn't The Fashion Thing, as previously suspected.

 ### Page 15